 How you receive your military job

-While every enlisted service member graduates from their branch’s basic training, where you head afterwards depends on your assigned military occupational specialty, or MOS.
-In the Air Force, this code is called an Air Force Specialty Code, or AFSC.
+While every enlisted service member graduates from their branch’s basic training, where you head afterwards depends on your assigned military occupational specialty.
+In the Air Force, this code is called an Air Force Specialty Code.

 Want to join one of the military’s special forces?